Rhuagh/amethyst/book/src/prefab.md

 )
 ```

-For a more advanced example, and also a custom `PrefabData` implementation, check the `gltf` example
+For a more advanced example, and also a custom `PrefabData` implementation, look at the `gltf` example
 and `examples/assets/prefab/puffy_scene.ron`.